 Ronise V. 🎄🎅’s review published on Letterboxd:

-Warning: Rated R. No sex or nudity, A TON of profanity and no violence.
+Warning: Rated R. Some sex, no nudity, some profanity and no violence